 Menu

-copay amounts – Gundersen health system
+Gundersen health system

 The copay is the amount you pay when you get a prescription filled.
 A copay may be a flat dollar amount or a percentage of the total cost of a drug.

-Drug Maintenance
+Drug maintenance

 Prescriptions are often sold in 30-day supplies.
 However, you can buy up to a 90-day supply on medications in tiers 1 through 4.
 Each 30-day supply will take one copay at a retail pharmacy.
 A 90-day supply equals three copays.